 Father of 2 boys who died in Indiana river may face charges

 SCHNEIDER, Ind.
-(AP) — Authorities say the father of two boys who died after being pulled from a northwestern Indiana river is in custody and could be charged in their deaths.
+(AP) — Authorities say the father of two boys who died after being pulled from a river in northwestern Indiana is in custody and could be charged in their deaths.

 Lake County Sheriff Oscar Martinez said Wednesday that 4-year-old Levi Patillo and 2-year-old Evan Patillo died Tuesday after witnesses pulled them unresponsive from the Kankakee River in southern Lake County near the Illinois state line.